alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 }
 ```

 The parentheses are required.
-If they are missing the cast will fail silently:
+If they are missing the cast will not work:

 ```js
 /** @param {number} num */